-George Selim is Senior Vice President of Programs at the Anti-Defamation League.
-In this role, he leads ADL’s education, law enforcement and community security programs and oversees the work of ADL’s Center on Extremism.
+As Senior Vice President of Programs, George Selim leads ADL’s education, law enforcement and community security programs and oversees the work of ADL’s Center on Extremism.

-Mr. Selim holds a MA from Georgetown University and BA from Walsh University and is a proud native of Cleveland, OH.
+George holds an MA from Georgetown University and a BA from Walsh University.